A Closed Door for Orphans? Unpacking China’s International Adoption Policy

 Many Chinese netizens view the decision negatively, questioning its impact on China’s international image and pointing out the benefits of allowing American adoptions.
 Some suspect that the policy change stems from a desire to avoid perceived “shame” associated with the international adoption program or concerns about the projection of U.S. soft power in China.
 Others believe this decision is linked to the deteriorating relationship between China and Western countries, especially the United States.
 In a recent speech, President Xi Jinping expressed his distaste toward those “with Chinese faces but no Chinese heart, no Chinese affection and no Chinese taste,” warning against the danger of “hostile forces competing for Chinese kids.”
 Although his remarks were directed at the education system, they might be overinterpreted by sycophantic bureaucrats eager to please Xi by abandoning the entire international adoption program.

 In conclusion, while China’s decision to halt international adoptions seems to align with global trends and addresses some legitimate concerns, it overlooks the unique benefits these adoptions provided, particularly for children with special needs.
-The policy change may leave many vulnerable children without the opportunity for a family life abroad, potentially condemning them to institutional care for life.
+The policy change may leave many vulnerable children without the opportunity for a family life abroad, potentially condemning them to institutional care until they age out at eighteen, with uncertain prospects thereafter.
 Instead of throwing the baby out with the bathwater, a more nuanced approach that addresses abuses in the system while maintaining international adoption as an option for hard-to-place children could better serve the interests of China’s orphaned and abandoned children.

 Creative Commons